 II.
 SERVICE OF PROCESS ON SECRETARY OF STATE.
-Service of process upon any person who is subject to the jurisdiction of this state, as provided in this section, may be made by leaving a copy thereof, with a fee of $10, in the hands or office of the secretary of state.
-Such service shall be of the same legal force and effect as if served on the defendant at his abode or place of business in the state or country where he resides and according to the law of that state or country, provided that notice thereof and a copy of the process is forthwith sent by registered mail, postage prepaid, by the plaintiff or his attorney to the defendant at his last known abode or place of business in the state or country in which the defendant resides.
-The defendant’s return receipt and an affidavit of the plaintiff or his attorney of compliance with the section shall be appended to the process and entered therewith.
-In the event that the notice and a copy of the process are not delivered to or accepted by the defendant, the court may order such additional notice, if any, as justice may require.
+Service of process upon any person subject to this state’s jurisdiction, as provided in this section, may be made by leaving a copy thereof, with a fee of $10, in the hands or office of the secretary of state.
+Such service shall be of the same legal force and effect as if served on the defendant at his abode or business in the state or country where he resides.
+According to the law of that state or country, provided that notice thereof and a copy of the process is forthwith sent by registered mail, postage prepaid, by the plaintiff or his attorney to the defendant at his last known abode or place of business in the state or country in which the defendant resides.
+The defendant’s return receipt and an affidavit of the plaintiff or attorney of compliance with the section shall be appended to the process and entered therewith.
+If the notice and a copy of the process are not delivered to or accepted by the defendant, the court may order such additional notice, if any, as justice may require.

 III.
 RECORD OF PROCESS.
-The secretary of state shall keep a record of all process served in accordance with this section, and said record shall show the date and hour of service in the hands or office of the secretary of state.
+The secretary of state shall keep a record of all processes served by this section, and said record should show the date and hour of service in the hands or office of the secretary of state.

 V. SERVICE NOT EXCLUSIVE.
-The method of service provided by this section is not exclusive and service on nonresident individuals may be made in any other manner provided by law.
+The method of service provided by this section is not exclusive, and service to nonresident individuals may be made in any other manner provided by law.